kshitijstc/Robotics_102/README.md

 ## Screenshots
 ### 1. Landing Page
 This is the landing page where you can see the courses.
-You can click on the image on the mid right and mid left to switch between different courses
+You can click on the images on the mid right and mid left to switch between different courses.

 <img src="https://github.com/user-attachments/assets/d871ad7d-63e3-43b5-b05f-04e2b60d3dd9" alt="Screenshot" style="width: 600px; height: auto;"><br>
 <img src="https://github.com/user-attachments/assets/93900ff0-7571-4850-9351-bd2000c463e7" alt="Screenshot" style="width: 250px; height: auto;">